 The second of the important cultural interactions between the East and the West is the Crusades.
 Other than their struggle with the Andalusians, the Europeans, for the first time, encountered the East on a large scale and directly with these military incursions.
 The effect of these encounters can be seen in the romance tradition in detail.
 Although the cultural impact is limited in comparison with Andalusians, the Crusades provided an insight to the East as the enemy.
 The romances reflected this insight by making their plots take shape around conquest and enmity as their heroes take action against the Saracens most of the time.
-The Crusades became the testing ground for the knights and the heroes of the romances, as discussed in the previous chapters of this work; hence, it can be said that the romances narrate the encounter between the West and the East with a certain mindset which reflects the West as the self and the East as the other.
-The Saracens and the East are depicted generally in a negative light to emphasise the virtues of Christianity and the West.
+The Crusades became the testing ground for the knights and the heroes of the romances, as discussed in the previous chapters of this work; hence, it can be said that the romances narrate the encounter between the West and the East with a certain mindset which reflects the West as the self and the East as the virtues of Christianity and the West.
 The Saracens' attitude to the Christian pilgrims who want to visit the Holy Land and the ones who are already living there are represented as cruel and violent to justify the West's actions and promote the West's virtues.